 Virendra shares how chanting removed his reoccurring and frequent mouth ulcers.

-John explains how chanting the Name of God gave him immediate relief from eczema on his hand.
+John explains how chanting the Name of God relieved his eczema immediately.

 Due to the increase in raja-tama in the current times the recommended minimum amount of chanting is 2 hours a day.